Command Line Reference

 Output Formats

-Error and warning output can be formatted as plain text (default), JSON, or YAML.
+Error and warning output can be formatted as plain text (default), JSON, or YAML using the --format flag on validate, export, and tidy.

 error: [type_name] file/path.yaml message describing the problem